- Manually lighted, no electronic ignition to wear out

 Complete operating instructions will come with the iron, we have posted a picture of the instructions for reference.

 Warning: This appliance uses compressed gas to produce an open flame for heating the iron.
-Extreme caution should be used at all times to prevent a fire hazard and or burns.
+Extreme caution should always be used at all times to prevent a fire hazard and or burns.
 Some flame out of the sides may occur during lighting, use long matches or long lighter to light, stay clear of the sides to prevent burns.
 Keep away from flammable substances.
 Fill only outdoors.
 Recommend using outdoors until comfortable with the startup and lighting procedures.
 Use only indoors with adequate ventilation.

 Estimate Shipping Cost

 Note: If the product has any options with * Required Field(s) in the drop-down box options above they must be selected to obtain a shipping estimate.

 Note: Use the shipping estimator at checkout if other products are already in the shopping cart.
 This single product estimator will no longer provide a correct combined shipping estimate with other items.

 Customer Reviews 1 item(s)